King Bee Rhythm And Blues Club on

 So expect an eclectic set of the kind of music us King Bees love to get down to, I for one can't wait

-Note: the above is a stripped down post-event display
+Note: this is now a stripped down post-event display